 The American Art Therapy Association is committed to engaging, both at the state and national levels, in legislative and regulatory initiatives that move the profession forward and/or support the well-being of art therapists and the clients they serve.
 Through collaborations with chapters and other organizations, the Association seeks to promote public awareness, increased availability, and appropriate regulation of art therapy services and to support advocacy efforts within our wider communities of behavioral health providers, the arts, and education services.

-The AATA is committed to allocating resources wisely to participate in collaborative partnerships with organizations that share common interests in health care, the arts and education support services.
-Through partnerships with groups such as the Mental Health Liaison Group (MHLG), Americans for the Arts (AftA), National Alliance of Specialized Instructional Support Personnel (NASISP), National Coalition of Creative Arts Therapies Associations (NCCATA), and others, the Association engages on national legislation and regulatory issues to express the interests and concerns of art therapists and the client groups they serve.
-Click the button below for a list of our partners and collaborators.
+The AATA is committed to allocating resources wisely to participate in collaborations with organizations that share common interests in health care, the arts and education support services.
+Through collaborations with groups such as the Mental Health Liaison Group (MHLG), Americans for the Arts (AftA), National Alliance of Specialized Instructional Support Personnel (NASISP), National Coalition of Creative Arts Therapies Associations (NCCATA), and others, the Association engages on national legislation and regulatory issues to express the interests and concerns of art therapists and the client groups they serve.
+Click the button below for a list of our collaborators.

 AATA ATTENDS MEETINGS WITH COALITIONS IN WASHINGTON, D.C.